Saudi Vellakka: Production

-Announcement
+Development

 The film was announced by Tharun Moorthy, the director of the film, on 26 December 2021 by sharing the first look poster of the film through his Instagram handle.
 Some other notable actors like Dileep and Asif Ali were also shared the first look poster.

 The second look poster of the film was released on 3 February 2022.

-Scripting

-Saudi Vellakka is a commercial entertainer with humor and music.
-The story of the film was penned by the director of the film, Tharun Moorthy, himself.

-Crew

-The film is produced by Sandip Senan under the banner Urvasi Theatres.
-Sharan Velayudhan handled the film's cinematography, and Nishad Yusuf is in charge of the editing.
-The debutant Pali Francis composes the music for Saudi Vellakka.

-Post-production
+Marketing

 The official teaser of the film was released on 28 April 2022 in YouTube.